SubhajitOne/Keras_Project/README.md

 There are 27 features which help us in predicting the eligibility.
 Here 'loan_status' is the predicting feature.
 Any null value if present was found out.
-At first certain Explainatory Data Analysis were done to see how these features are correlated to the actual predicting feature.
+At first certain Exploratory Data Analysis were done to see how these features are correlated to the actual predicting feature.
 Secondly Data Preprocessing was done where missing values are dealt with.
 Then Categorical variables were  converted into Dummy variables.
 At the end using Keras, neural network was formed to run the model and to predict whether a person will be eligible to get loan.